tarwn/lessthandot-hugo/blogs/content/posts/2011-04-11-cycle-detection-in-f-fun-with-immutability.md

     (power, lam, mu, tortoise, advance lam hare)
 ```

-The interesting part is the inner &#8216;advance' function.
+The interesting part is the inner 'advance' function.
 It only takes the number of times to execute and the current hare value.
 This allows us to take (and return) the same package of data that the other functions expect from the outer function.
 So, after tying up some loose ends we should have eliminated all of the mutable state.
 But lets look at the reason I alluded to in the last paragraph for passing the same bundle of data through all functions.

 ### Aside: Pipeline Operators